sbcrumb/Guardian/README.md

 # PlexGuard Settings
-PLEXGUARD_REFRESH_INTERVAL=10 # Refresh interval in seconds, lower value will make dashboard and actions more responsive PLEXGUARD_STOPMSG="This device must be approved by the server owner."
+PLEXGUARD_REFRESH_INTERVAL=10 # Refresh interval in seconds, lower value will make dashboard and actions more responsive PLEX_GUARD_DEFAULT_BLOCK=true # Set to true to block new devices by default, false to auto-approve new devices PLEXGUARD_STOPMSG="This device must be approved by the server owner."

 # Port Configuration (Optional - defaults shown)